itsmaclol/macscript-gui/README.md

 macOS Only (we might work on a linux gui soon idk)

-Credits go to Jan for a LOT of the work done on the GUI, tysm.
+Credits go to Nara for a LOT of the work done on the GUI, tysm.

 # Download